wassname/world-models-sonic-pytorch/README.md

 I use a dynamics model, an inverse model, and a VAE.
 For the controller I use Proximal Policy Optimization (PPO).
 I also use a form of Curiosity as an axillary reward.

-The end result was a score of 2337/9000 and place ~149 on the leaderboard to the [openai retro competition](https://contest.openai.com/).
+The end result was a score of 2337/9000 and place ~149 on the leaderboard to the [OpenAI Retro Content](https://contest.openai.com/).
+This is the score you can get from constantly running and jumping to the right, sometimes at the right times.
+So while it shows some interesting behaviour it's far from the median score of ~4000 or the top score of 6000.

+If anyone find the reason why this isn't converging please let me know, I've rewritten it and tried many things but perhaps Sonic is just to complex for world models.

 ![](docs/img/visualization.gif)